-In May 2018, Olivia Sheringham delivered an event at Walthamstow Garden Party with charity, Stories and Supper, supported by the Centre for Public Engagement Small Grants.
+In May 2018, we supported Olivia Sheringham, School of Geography, through the Small Grants, to deliver an event at Walthamstow Garden Party with chairty, Stories and Supper.
 Below she reflects on how such events can change the dominant narrative about migration and refugees.

 Stories about refugees and migrants are ubiquitous in the public realm, depicting them as either pitiable victims or unwelcome intruders.
 Those arriving in the UK in search of a better life are often required to tell their stories in the intimidating contexts of an asylum or visa interview in which their words become burdened with the potential weight of determining a ticket to stay or being forced to leave.
 In the context of an increasingly hostile environment, how can we create spaces of hospitality and inclusivity?
 And how can we change the narrative, and tell a different story about migration?

 Stories and Supper is a refugee and migrant supper club project based in Walthamstow, East London which seeks to challenge the myths surrounding the migration ‘crisis’ and provide a welcome space for refugees living in London.
 It was set up in 2017 by Rebecca Tully and Helen Taylor.
 They hold supper club events around East London, giving refugee chefs the chance to cook for paying guests and for refugees and migrants to tell their stories in their own words.
 In the run up to the events, refugees and local volunteers get together weekly to share food and stories and prepare for the event.
 I’ve been volunteering for the organization since March 2018, driven by a personal - and professional - commitment to challenging the predominantly negative narrative surrounding migration and refugees in the UK and a desire to explore the potential for creating new stories and spaces of encounter across difference.